linasofi13/StreetHarassmentProject_2022-2/README.md

 ### Technical Report and Slides

-Both technical report and for this delivery have been added to the third delivery folder
+Both technical report and slides for this delivery have been added to the third delivery folder

 ## How does this Project work ?